Splitting Symplectic Monodromy: The birational projective plane

 \begin{proof} See the equivalence of categories \cite[Section 2.3]{Keating-Ward}, which in turn imports this from \cite{Hacking-Keating-1}.
 The claim about the mirror to $(T, \rho)$ is in \cite[Lemma 2.24]{Hacking-Keating-3}. \end{proof}

 For what follows, it will be important to pass from the exact Fukaya category over $\bC$ to the more general tautologically unobstructed Fukaya category, which is defined over the one-variable Novikov field $\Lambda_{\bC}$.
-This category admits all Maslov zero Lagrangians as objects, since these are tautologically unobstructed for generic $J$ for virtual dimension reasons.
+Objects of the tautologically unobstructed category include pairs $(L,J_L)$ where $L$ is a compact Maslov zero Lagrangian, and $J_L$ is a choice of compatible almost complex structure for which $L$ bounds no $J_L$-holomorphic discs; this is a generic property in the almost complex structure, for virtual dimension reasons, in particular every Maslov zero $L$ admits such $J_L$.
 We remind the reader that $\Lambda_{\bC}$ is an algebraically closed field of characteristic zero.

 The log Calabi-Yau surfaces $U_\xi$ are characterised by a split mixed Hodge structure condition which is naturally formulated over $\bC$. \begin{lem} The log CY pairs $(Y_\xi, D_\xi)$, $U_\xi$, and the direct system of inclusions of the $U_\xi$ indexed by $\xi \in \Xi$, are all naturally defined over $\Lambda_{\bC}$. \end{lem}